azist/azos/src/philosophy.md

 tests in this regard are absolutely of no practical use.
 Example: create a unit test for `StrToInt(string)` function - good test coverage should test for: negative values, values with hex/bin prefixes (if supported), null and empty input, overflown values, values with spaces, especially in between the minus sign etc.
 Now consider this `EvaluateExpression(string, val[])` function: `"x<5 || x!=-23".EvaluateExpression(x: 3)` - how many unit tests will it take to cover it? - probably more than 50.
 Another important concern of modern unit testing deals with asynchronous processing and multi-threading.
-Many supposedly thread-safe functions may fail while called in parallel.
+Many supposedly thread-safe functions may fail while being called in parallel.

 #### Premature Optimization is Bad